flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/process.md

 Given the opportunity to work with two industry partners and that our test group from the first project would only be available late in the semester, we designed our process with two test iterations.

 Based on our selection of new elements to incorporate (see [Features](../features)), we rapidly prototyped proof-of-concept versions to be able to test and evaluate these in user tests at the [Berufsfortbildungswerk (bfw) Berlin](https://www.bfw.de/berlin/das-bfw-in-berlin-technische-berufe/) vocational training center.
-This first test round was planned as a proving ground for the developed distractions as well as a general interaction test (due to the bfw trainees not knowing the application).
+This first test round was planned as a proving ground for the developed distractions, as well as a general interaction test (due to the bfw trainees not knowing the application).
 Five potential users tried out our simulation and participated in interviews.